Michal Novotný (curator)

 Michal Novotný (born 1985) is a Czech art curator, critic and writer.
 He is the Director of the Collection of Modern and Contemporary Art at National Gallery Prague.

 Biography

-Novotný studied art history, philosophy, and anthropology at Charles University in Prague.
+Michal Novotný is a leading Czech critic and curator of contemporary art who has successfully established himself on the international art scene.

-Novotný's researches focus on the question of central-eastern Europe identity and how the notion of quality art is constructed in regard of the material conditions.
-These researches transcribed themselves into the serie of Orient exhibitions as much as his dramaturgy at Futura Center of Contemporary art.
+He studied anthropology and philosophy at Charles University, completing his studies with a thesis titled “Where Do Objects Come From?”
+(Faculty of Humanities, 2017), which explores the concept of Object-Oriented Ontology developed by American philosopher Graham Harman.